boehs/miami/README.md

   - Click map to set country
     - Set region and city from home page
   - Line charts
+  - Ongoing efforts to reduce script sizes and hosting costs

 You can see a demo of miami [here](https://espy.boehs.org/share/JGBYO4bVg3kZVQUb).